cyniphile/rosalind/blog-post/blog-post.md

 [^2]: Perhaps this is because CPython is compiled with gcc, [which can sometimes emit faster instructions than Rust's LLVM-based compiler](https://news.ycombinator.com/item?id=20944403).
 Or perhaps something else; I didn't look into it too closely.

+[^7]: We could define the Python dataclass [purely in Rust](https://depth-first.com/articles/2020/08/10/python-extensions-in-pure-rust-with-pyo3/), but I wanted to simulate the effect of adding Rust to an existing Python project, where maybe you don't want to move a class definition to Rust.

 [^6]: Yes, I know, this is not the best algorithm.
 That's not the point.
 The point is to compare the same algo in Rust and Python.
 Side note: I wanted to try out Python 3.10's new [pattern matching](https://www.python.org/dev/peps/pep-0636/), but I could not install some of my dependencies (SciPy) and it still seems unstable, so I had to go back to 3.9.

 [^5]: This was the first time I ran into not-so-nice problems with PyO3.
-I started with a Rust implementation [nearly identical to the Python one](https://github.com/cyniphile/rosalind/blob/04885c9644e1cff2287a43dce94763e80f482c39/bio-lib-string-rs/src/lib.rs#L139) but I ran into a weird GIL deadlock when profiling with `perfplot` (which apparently does some multithreaded stuff).
+I started with a Rust implementation [nearly identical to the Python one](https://github.com/cyniphile/rosalind/blob/04885c9644e1cff2287a43dce94763e80f482c39/bio-lib-string-rs/src/lib.rs#L139) but I ran into a weird GIL deadlock when benchmarking with `perfplot` (which apparently does some multithreaded stuff).
 I managed to resolve this by not having any `mut` or borrowed variables in the function body, but this was a quick hack fix.
 I have not yet gone deep on the [GIL and mutability](https://pyo3.rs/v0.15.0/types.html?highlight=gil#gil-lifetimes-mutability-and-python-object-types) w.r.t.
 PyO3.

 [^4]: What about pypy?
 I didn't try it because it still just [don't seem ready.](https://scikit-learn.org/stable/faq.html#do-you-support-pypy)